avaneev/prvhash/README.md

 hash length.
 This function is very slow, and is provided for demonstration purposes only, to assure that the core hash function works in principle, independent of state variable size.
-This hash function variant demonstrates that PRVHASH's method does not rely on bit shuffling alone (shuffles are purely local), but is genuinely based on PRNG position "jumps".
+This hash function variant demonstrates that PRVHASH's method does not rely on bit-shuffling alone (shuffles are purely local), but is genuinely based on PRNG position "jumps".

 ## TANGO642 ##